 The Creeping Charlie and the Wild Violet are crawling plants and building green carpets.
 Both have green leaves and purple flowers.
 The biggest differences are the leaf form and the leaf edges.
 Creeping Charlie has kidney-shaped leaves.
 The Wild Violet also produces more sawtooth-like serrated leaves that are heart-shaped.

 Frequently Asked Questions

 How long will my Creeping Charlie houseplant live?

 The Creeping Charlie Houseplant does not have a long lifespan.
 Even with excellent care, the plant may only live up to three or four years.

 How often should I mist my Creeping Charlie houseplant?

-The Creeping Charlie Houseplant loves humidity; thus, it is best to mist your plant at least twice a week.
-However, if your home environment is dry, then misting it every day is essential.
+The Creeping Charlie Houseplant loves humidity; thus, misting your plant at least twice a week is best.
+However, if your home environment is dry, misting it daily is essential.

 Is the Creeping Charlie houseplant toxic?